Kellingley Colliery: Operations

 Kellingley’s two main shafts were each almost 870 yd deep.
 One was used to move men and materials, and the second to move coal from the Beeston seam, at a rate of up to 900 tonnes an hour.
 Kellingley primarily supplied local power stations.
 It also produced some housecoal-quality coal: larger-sized coals of higher calorific value.

 The Beeston seam was accessed after a £55 million investment programme undertaken by UK Coal.
 It was expected to extend the life of the colliery until at least 2015.
 Coal reserves accessible in the Silkstone seam were anticipated to extend its life to 2019.

 Miners took part in the 1984 miners' strike, although there was a higher number opposed to the strike at Kellingley than in most other pits in Yorkshire.
 A miner from Kellingley, Joe Green, was killed after being hit by a lorry on 15 June 1984.
 A sit-in was held by 200 striking men on 26 September 1984.
 From January 1985 onwards, some miners returned to work, with the first coal since the strike began produced on 8 January 1985, and the strike formally ended on 3 March 1985.

+In 1990 and 1991, the proposed extension to the colliery necessitated the excavation and underpinning of the nearby Church of St Edmund King and Martyr, Kellington.
+The church tower was dismantled, and rebuilt after the underpinning was completed.

 From March to June 2004, workers took sporadic strike action.